broma-arma/BromA-A3-Framework-Mark3/README.md

 	- [ ] Look around the previous framework and implement some other basic feature.
 		- [X] Casualty cap
 		- [X] Remove bodies
 		...
-Keep looking for new modules
+Keep looking for new plugins
 		STILL A LOT OF WORK AHEAD BUT NONE MAY STOP THE DEV TRAIN